J&K political parties condemn killing of cop, his family | Politics

 - India

-Mainstream political parties in Jammu and Kashmir on Monday condemned the killing of a special police officer (SPO), his wife and daughter in Pulwama district, calling it ''dastardly and cowardly'' and a ''form of terrorism''.
+Mainstream political parties in Jammu and Kashmir on Monday condemned the killing of a special police officer (SPO), his wife and daughter in Pulwama district, calling it ''dastardly and cowardly'' and a blot on the security scenario in the valley.

 PDP president Mehbooba Mufti said no words were strong enough to condemn the cowardly attack.